 Tiger Baby Watermelon Care

 Plant Tiger Baby melon vines in a full sun location.
 This will help the plant flower and fruit most efficiently.
-The blossoms are not only attractive, but they also attract bees, birds and butterflies.
+The blossoms are not only attractive, but also attract bees, birds, and butterflies.

 Tiger Baby watermelon care includes regular irrigation.
 Try to keep to a watering schedule and don’t overwater.
 The melons require about 80 growing days before they are ripe.

 Fortunately, Tiger Baby watermelons are resistant to both anthracnose and fusarium.
 These two diseases prove troublesome for many melons.